When uid points to missing / unknown app, do not treat it as a new (untracked) app and apply firewall rules applicable to those (untracked / new apps)

 - Practice what you preach: Be obsessively private and secure.

 Internet censorship (sometimes ISP-enforced and often times government-enforced), unabated dragnet surveillance (by pretty much every company and app) stirred us upon this path.
 The three of us university classmates, Mohammed, Murtaza, Santhosh got together in late 2019 in the sleepy town of Coimbatore, India to do something about it.
 Our main gripe was there were all these wonderful tools that people could use but couldn't, either due to cost or due to inability to grok Computer-specific jargon.
 A lot has happened since we started and a lot has changed but our focus has always been on Android and its 2B+ unsuspecting users.
-The current idea is a year old, and has been in the works for about 4 months now, with the pandemic derailing a bit of progress, and a bit of snafu with abandoning our previous version in favour of the current fork, which we aren't proud of yet, but it is a start.
+The current idea has been in the works for since May 2020, with the pandemic derailing a bit of progress, and a bit of snafu with abandoning our previous version in favour of the current fork, which we aren't proud of yet, but it is a start.
 All's good now that we've won a grant from the Mozilla Builders MVP program to go ahead and build this thing that we wanted to... do so faster... and not simply sleep our way through the execution.
 I hope you're excited but not as much as us that you quit your jobs for this like we did.